AlexHff/wava/README.md

 ## Getting Started

-To add a dependency on Guava using Maven, use the following:
+To add a dependency on Wava using Maven, use the following:

 ```xml
 <dependency>